Auto Accident Lawyer

 When victims of serious injuries have difficulty finding the medical care they need, a personal injury lawyer may be able to recommend doctors who can help.
 Some doctors are willing to accept a lien against the payment of injury compensation.
 A few treatment facilities may be in a position to provide charitable care.
 Regardless of how it is funded, following a doctor’s treatment advice is the key to making the best possible recovery from burn injuries.

 Preserving Evidence After a Jeep Cherokee Catches on Fire

 Bringing a claim against FCA will require proof that the defective gas tank design contributed to the Jeep fire.
 To obtain that evidence, an expert engineer will need to inspect the remains of the Jeep Cherokee.

 While the vehicle will usually be a total loss after a fire, it is important not to sell it for salvage or to surrender it to an insurance company.
 Failure to preserve the vehicle in its post-accident condition makes it difficult to find the evidence a Jeep fire lawyer will need to prove how the fire started.

 Just as importantly, FCA has a right to have its experts inspect the vehicle.
 Failing to preserve the vehicle will deprive FCA of that right.
 Courts can invoke a legal doctrine known as spoliation of evidence when injury victims do not preserve evidence that might establish the cause of their injuries.
 A court might allow the jury to assume that you destroyed or abandoned the Jeep because you thought it would help FCA defeat your claim for compensation.
-Never take any action with regard to the Jeep until you obtain advice from a car accident lawyer in Jonesboro, GA.
+Never take any action with regard to the Jeep until you obtain advice from a car accident lawyer.